ealaney/IdentityLab/README.md

 Do you have an IAM solution or package that you would like to see included in Identity Lab?
 Open an issue and let's discuss it!

-If you want to contribute code, please do all of your development in a feature branch on your own fork of IdentityLab.
+If you want to contribute code, please do all of your development in a feature branch on your own fork of Identity Lab.
 Contribution guidelines can be found here: [CONTRIBUTING.md](./CONTRIBUTING.md)